Mayankyadav-018/Data-Types/README.md

-Expt 2 - C++ Program Structure (Data Types)

-Aim: To studyand implementC++ Program Structure (Data Types)
-Theory:

-Variable Definition in C++
-type variable_list;
-type variable_name = value;

-example:
-int    i, j, k;
-char   c, ch;
-float  f, salary;
-double d;

-extern int d = 3, f = 5;    // declaration of d and f.
-int d = 3, f = 5;           // definition and initializing d and f.
-byte z = 22;                // definition and initializes z.
-char x = 'x';               // the variable x has the value 'x'.

-Storage Classes in C++
-A storage class defines the scope (visibility) and life-time of variables and/or functions within a C++ Program.
-These specifiers precede the type that they modify.
-There are following storage classes, which can be used in a C++ Program
-•	auto
-•	register
-•	static
-•	extern
-•	mutable
-The auto Storage Class
-The auto storage class is the default storage class for all local variables.
-{
-   int mount;
-   auto int month;
-}

-The register Storage Class
-The register storage class is used to define local variables that should be stored in a register instead of RAM.
-This means that the variable has a maximum size equal to the register size (usually one word) and can't have the unary '&' operator applied to it (as it does not have a memory location).
-{
-   register int  miles;
-}
-The static Storage Class:
-The static storage class instructs the compiler to keep a local variable in existence during the life-time of the program instead of creating and destroying it each time it comes into and goes out of scope.
-Therefore, making local variables static allows them to maintain their values between function calls.

-The extern Storage Class:
-The extern storage class is used to give a reference of a global variable that is visible to ALL the program files.
-When you use 'extern' the variable cannot be initialized as all it does is point the variable name at a storage location that has been previously defined.

-Algorithm: Display Data Types and Their Sizes in C++ Start

-1- Declare an integer variable a
-  Prompt the user to enter an integer.
-  Store the input in variable a.
-  Display the value of a and its size using sizeof().

-2- Declare a float variable b
-  Prompt the user to enter a decimal number.
-  Store the input in variable b.
-  Display the value of b and its size.

-3- Declare a double variable d
-  Prompt the user to enter a number.
-  Store the input in variable d.
-  Display the value of d and its size.

-4- Declare a char variable c
-  Prompt the user to enter a character.
-  Store the input in variable c.
-  Display the value of c and its size.

-5- Declare a string variable s
-  Prompt the user to enter a string (single word).
-  Store the input in variable s.
-  Display the value of s and the size of the string object (note: this shows the object size, not length).

-6- Declare two boolean variables
-  Assign true to printTrue and false to printFalse.
-  Display the value of printTrue.
-  Display the size of bool using sizeof(printTrue).

-End

-Conclusion:
+# EXPERIMENT - 02

+* Aim: To understand and explore the various data types available in C++ and how they are used to store different types of values.

+* Tools Used - IDE, Basic data types, header files.

+* Theory: In C++, data types define the type and size of data that a variable can hold.
+Choosing the correct data type is essential for efficient memory usage and accurate program behavior.
+C++ provides a variety of data types, which are broadly categorized into:

+🔹 1.
+Primary (Built-in) Data Types in C++:

+int – A data type used to store integer (whole) numbers.
+🔸 Example: int a = 10;

+float – Used to store decimal numbers with single precision.
+🔸 Example: float pi = 3.14;

+double – Stores decimal numbers with double precision (more accurate than float).
+🔸 Example: double rate = 5.6789;

+char – Used to store a single character, enclosed in single quotes.
+🔸 Example: char grade = 'A';

+bool – Represents Boolean values, either true or false.
+🔸 Example: bool status = true;

+void – Indicates no return value, mostly used for functions that don’t return anything.
+🔸 Example: void display();

+🔹 2.
+Type Modifiers:

+Modifiers alter the size or range of the basic data types:

+-signed, unsigned

+-short, long

+# Display Data Types and Their Sizes in C++

+This C++ program demonstrates how to declare different data types—int, float, double, char, string, and bool—and display both their values and memory sizes using the sizeof() function.
+It helps in understanding the storage requirements of various data types in C++.

+ALGORITHM:

+1> Start

+2> Declare an int variable, take input, and display its value and size

+3> Declare a float variable, take input, and display its value and size

+4> Declare a double variable, take input, and display its value and size

+5> Declare a char variable, take input, and display its value and size

+6> Declare a string variable, take input, and display its value and object size

+7> Declare two bool variables (true, false) and display value and size

+8> End

+* Conclusion:

 In this experiment, we learned about various data types in C++, such as int, float, char, double, and bool.
-We understood their sizes, usage, and how they store different types of values.
-By writing simple programs, we observed how data types help in declaring variables correctly.
-This experiment gave us a strong foundation for handling data efficiently in C++.
+We understood their sizes, usage, and how they store different types of values.By writing simple programs, we observed how data types help in declaring variables correctly.This experiment gave us a strong foundation for handling data efficiently in C++.